Oracle APEX offers all the tools you need to be productive, deliver on time, and produce stunning results for your business.

 Say good bye to database links.
 With REST-Enabled SQL Services from Oracle REST Data Services, you can now access data and execute SQL on remote Oracle databases over HTTP and REST.
 Now you can easily build apps that integrate data from remote Oracle databases and allow Oracle APEX to become an application server.

-With the completely rearchitected REST Workshopm you can easily build web services against your Oracle database objects.
-These service definitions are managed in a single repository and can be edited from Oracle APEX, SQL Developer, or via API's.
+With the completely rearchitected REST Workshop, you can easily build web services against your Oracle database objects.
+These service definitions are managed in a single repository and can be edited from Oracle APEX, SQL Developer, or via PL/SQL APIs.
 You can even generate Swagger documentation with a single click!

 Forms and Automatic Data Model Processing